Teichlab/tracer/README.md

 `-m/--seq_method` : method by which to generate sequences for assessment of recombinant productivity.
 By default (`-m imgt`), TraCeR replaces all but the junctional sequence of each detected recombinant with the reference sequence from IMGT prior to assessing productivity of the sequence.
 This makes the assumption that sequence changes outside the junctional region are due to PCR/sequencing errors rather than being genuine polymorphisms.
 This is likely to be true for well-characterised mouse sequences but may be less so for human and other outbred populations.
 To determine productivity from only the assembled contig sequence for each recombinant use `-m assembly`.
 `--single_end` : use this option if your data are single-end reads.
 If this option is set you must specify fragment length and fragment sd as below.
 `--fragment_length` : Estimated average fragment length in the sequencing library.
 Used for Kallisto quantification.
 Required for single-end data.
 Can also be set for paired-end data if you don't want Kallisto to estimate it directly.
 `--fragment_sd` : Estimated standard deviation of average fragment length in the sequencing library.
 Used for Kallisto quantification.
 Required for single-end data.
 Can also be set for paired-end data if you don't want Kallisto to estimate it directly.
+`--invariant_sequences`: Custom invariant sequence file.
+Use the default example in 'resources/Mmus/invariant_seqs.csv'

 ####Output####